 Applying for planning permission

-If your ambitions go beyond a 28-day camping site and you're not in a position to apply for an LDC, you need to apply to your local authority for planning permission.
+If your ambitions go beyond a 28-day/60-day camping site, you're not in a position to apply for an LDC or exemptions aren't suitable, you need to apply to your local authority for planning permission.
 Contact your local council's planning department to discuss the matter and determine what sort of planning application is required - it may be that the land benefits from existing planning consent and you simply need to apply to change a condition, or a full planning application may be necessary.
-(Part III of the Town & Country Planning Act 1990)
+(Part III of the Town & Country Planning Act 1990).

 When submitting your application, include information on the economic value of the campsite or caravan site, both direct (benefits to your own business) and indirect (benefits to other parts of the local economy).
 See the links at the bottom of this article for data on the size of the camping and caravan market, and its economic contribution.